Neoteroi/BlackSheep-Docs/docs/authentication.md

 # Authentication in BlackSheep
-The words _authentication strategy_ in the context of a web application refer to the ability to identify the user who is using the application.
+The words "authentication strategy" in the context of a web application refer to the ability to identify the user who is using the application.
 BlackSheep implements a built-in authentication strategy for request handlers.
 This page
 describes: